HughP/dnj-corpus/README.md

 5. Correct double apostrophy to propper quote marks.

 ## Intellectual property ownership and licenses
+###Text (corpus) content
 Copyright claims are un-clear.
 If authors of content were employed by SIL, SIL International would be the copyright owner.
 (This is only relevant because the works themselves do not have copyright claims or licenses attached, but do reference SIL's address.)
 Otherwise copyright belongs to the authors, or their employer.
 It does not readily seem that the authors are attributed in the corpus, but they might be in the orthography.

 Only copyright owners can license materials.
 Therefore this content bears no license, as Hugh makes no content claims on the content of the corpus, and did not receive content under license.

-The `README.md` which is Hugh's contribution is provided under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+The `README.md` which is Hugh Paterson III's contribution is copyright Hugh Paterson III 2018, and licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

+Other content such as the SILPUA content is licensed as originally offered (MIT).